 2. Principle: Seek to understand and meet shareholder needs and expectations

-The Non-executive Directors are available to meet major shareholders if required.
+Feedback from shareholders is reviewed by the Board following presentations, and Non-executive Directors are also available to meet major shareholders, if required.

 3. Principle: Take into account wider stakeholder and social responsibilities and their implications for long-term success